mstorsjo/llvm-mingw/README.md

 scripts have changed, you might need to wipe the build directory under each project for the new configure options to be taken into use.

-If building without the dockerfile, manually install a copy of normal GNU binutils windres with the name `x86_64-w64-mingw32-windresreal`.
-Wrappers named `<triplet>-windres` are installed that call this binary with the necessary options to make it output in the arch independent res format, allowing using it for all architectures, even those that GNU binutils don't support.
-(LLVM does provide a similar tool, llvm-rc, but it's not yet ready to actually replace windres in all cases.)

 Status